PlanterApp/planter_blog/content/posts/mulching-trees/index.md

 **Step 5: Spread the Mulch**
 Apply mulch evenly to a depth of 2–3 inches.
 Keep mulch 1–3 inches away from the trunk to prevent moisture from contacting the bark, which can encourage pests and disease.
 You should always be able to see the root flare clearly; if not, the mulch is too close or too deep.

+To calculate how much mulch you need, you can use this set of calculations.
+A phone calculator can help with this.

+Area of tree ring: 3.14 x the radius (r) squared.
+The radius is half of the diameter, so a 6ft ring would be 3 ft squared, or 9 ft.

+Multiply the area by the depth of the mulch in feet.
+3 inches would be 0.25 ft.

+Example using a 6ft diameter circle.

+3.14 x (3x3) = 28.26

+28.26 x 0.25 = 7.065 cubic feet of mulch.

+I would buy 8 cubic feet to be on the safe side.

 **Step 6: Maintain and Reapply**
 Mulch breaks down over time, adding organic matter to the soil.
 In some climates, this may require refreshing the mulch once a year; in drier areas or with slower-decomposing mulch, every 2–3 years may be sufficient.
 When refreshing mulch, always check that it hasn’t crept up the trunk—mulch volcanoes can suffocate roots and invite decay.

-#### For desert trees.
+#### For desert trees

 The steps are almost all the same for desert trees.
 However, with the sandier soil, less prep work will be required.
-Gravel is recommended as a soil amendment before applying mulch to condition the soil and provide good air and water circulation.
+Gravel is recommended as a soil amendment in small amounts before applying mulch to condition the soil and provide good air and water circulation.

 Still apply a 2-3 inch thick layer of mulch to the drip line.
-As desert trees are generally more adapted to arid conditions, most will do well with no mulch at all, or a thinner layer.

-I typically mulch mine with the organic litter they create.
+I typically mulch mine with the organic litter they create, allowing the leaves to decompose a little in a pile before spreading, so they aren't carried so easily by the strong winds.

 ### Common Mulching Mistakes